Charles Heber Clark: Biography

-Nearly all of Clark's writing was published under the pseudonym of "Max Adeler".
-His best known work was Out of the Hurly Burly, extremely popular in its time and almost forgotten today.
-Its boisterous, extravagant humor made Clark's work highly popular in England for many years, and some of his work was initially published there.
+Almost all of Clark's literary output appeared under the pseudonym "Max Adeler."
+Among his most famous works was "Out of the Hurly Burly," which enjoyed immense popularity during its time but has largely faded from memory today.
+Clark's exuberant and lavish humor captivated audiences in England for an extended period, with some of his writings initially finding publication there.
 "Out of the Hurly Burly" was the first book illustrated by comics pioneer A. B. Frost, who would also illustrate other books by Clark.
 Some of the pieces in Clark/Adeler's books hold up quite well today.

 A subject of much contention was Clark's claim that Mark Twain plagiarized his 1880 novelette "Fortunate Island" with A Connecticut Yankee in King Arthur's Court, published in 1889.
 In Clark's work, a technically proficient American is shipwrecked on an island that broke off from Britain during Arthurian times, and never developed any further, while Twain's book takes a technically proficient American back to the Arthurian times themselves.
 Twain actually wrote what he considered a rebuttal to the charge, only he compared "Yankee" to Clark's story "An Old Fogey" which also appeared in the same volume as "Fortunate Island."
 Additionally, Twain and Clark had a long running feud dating back to the early 1870s, where each writer accused the other of plagiarism.
 One piece by Twain attacking Clark (as "John Quill" but not actually named) appeared in Galaxy Magazine in 1870, entitled "A Literary Old Offender in Court with Suspicious Property in His Possession".